-MODEL ORCHARDS KANSAS HAS WORST COAL MINE DISASTER
+KANSAS HAS WORST COAL MINE DISASTER

 Pittsburg, Kansas., Dec.
-13 .scales of one acre and one-half acre.
-Twenty miners were killed and seven The trees for a one-acre orchard may injured in an explosion late today in be had for \$20, he says.
-"These the Recel and Ryan Coal Mine at might offer for sale, but of varieties here. .
-The injured men will recover,
+13. Twenty miners were killed and seven injured in an explosion late today in the Reed and Ryan Coal Mine at Stone City, 16 miles southwest here.
+The injured men will recover, it was believed.
+A combination of gas and powder explosion is said